bryonbaker/connector/README.md

 `

 # Running on OpenShift
 Note: Play with the NUMCONS value in the client's deployment once you have it running.
+Specifically, change the count in this line in the `server-dep.yaml`:

+`export NUMCONS="1000"`

 ## Server Namespace
 1. Deploy the server in one namespace: `oc apply -f server-dep.yaml`